 I’m Sorry Jimmy Muscle

-When we first received my son’s autism diagnosis we were trying to settle into our new lives.
-Most important was looking into all the therapies that would help him learn how to communicate with us.
+At the time when we first received my son’s autism diagnosis, we were trying to settle into new lives in a new location outside of the city.
+In a new neighborhood, in a new school district.
+The diagnosis forced a reorganizing of priorities.
+Most important was looking into all the therapies that would help Ryan learn to communicate with us.

 This is our story.